 It’s time for our industry to take ethics seriously.
 Practical Ethics for Tech Teams is an intensive one-day workshop on ethics in digital product development and design, run by Cennydd Bowles, a leading designer at the forefront of the tech ethics movement.
 Learn about the three lenses of contemporary ethics, use them in lively debates about emerging technology, and apply what you’ve learned through practical, hands-on exercises and games.

-The day is divided into three parts; each part introduces important ethical theory, then lets attendees put their new-found knowledge to the test in short debates and exercises.
+The day is divided into four parts; each part introduces important ethical theory, then lets attendees put their new-found knowledge to the test in short debates and exercises.

-The ‘cobra effect’ · Ethics v morals · The myth of neutral tech · Mediation theory · User-centred design’s blindspot · Two new focal points · Externalities · Stakeholder broadening · The proxemic and pace layer models · Unintended consequences · Isn’t prediction out of favour? · The need for ‘moral imagination’ · Design as provocation · The Futures Cone · The designated dissenter · The moral value of diverse teams.
+The ‘cobra effect’ · Ethics v morals · The myth of neutral tech · Mediation theory · User-centred design’s blindspot · Two new focal points · Externalities Stakeholder broadening · The actor triangle · Unintended consequences · Isn’t prediction out of favour? · The need for ‘moral imagination’ · Design as provocation · The Futures Cone · The designated dissenter · The moral value of diverse teams.